-Kseniya, AWS Partner Development Manager in Stockholm, Sweden (4 year career break)
+Kseniya, Development Manager, AWS (4 year career break)

 I started out my career in Telecom in Texas and obtained a diverse experience ranging from being a wireline Account Manager for Verizon Business, to managing 20+ rural wireless operators across the United States, to leading and wining a first of its kind Managed Services contract for cloud content management for a local Dallas start-up, to building a partner program in North America from ground up.